kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 const (
     // ActionAllow allows requests that match the policy rules.
     ActionAllow AuthorizationPolicyAction = "ALLOW"

+    // NOTE FOR REVIEWERS AGAIN: GAMMA leads met on 24th July and DENY action is likely going to be pushed to 1.5 and will potentially be extended conformance.

     // ActionDeny denies requests that match the policy rules.
     ActionDeny AuthorizationPolicyAction = "DENY"
 )